Matching methods for truncation by death problems: SACE identification

-\begin{assumption} Constant principal score ratio (CPSR).
-For all possible values $\bx_0, \xi = \frac{\pi_{har}(\bx_0)}{\pi_{as}(\bx_0)}$ for some possibly-unknown $\xi$. \end{assumption} The CPSR assumption asserts that the ratio between the proportion of harmed and always-survivors is constant at all levels of $\bX_0$.
-It is weaker than the monotonicity assumption, under which $\xi=0$.
-Replacing PPI with SPPI, and monotonicity with CPSR, we obtain the same identification result as in Proposition \ref{Prop:SACEident}. \begin{proposition} Under SUTVA, randomization, SPPI and CPSR (for any $\xi$), the SACE is identified from the observed data by \eqref{Eq:SACEident}. \end{proposition} The proof is given in Section A.2 of the Appendix.
+Considering each of the two sets of assumptions, it is clear that CPSR is weaker than monotonicity and PPI is weaker than SPPI. \cite{chiba2011identification} showed that the SACE is identifiable under PPI and monotonicity.
+Here we extend this result by providing two new insights.
+First, the same identification result as in \cite{chiba2011identification} holds when PPI is replaced with the stronger SPPI and monotonicity with the weaker CPSR. \begin{proposition} Under SUTVA, randomization, SPPI and CPSR (for any $\xi$), the SACE is identified from the observed data by